SamuelNavarro/HowComputersWork/nand2tetris/projects/04/README.md

 - Variables that store memory addresses, like `arr` and `i` are called pointers.
 - Whenever we have to access memory using a pointer, we need an instruction like `A=M`
-- Typical pointer semantics: set the address register to the value retrieved from memory.
+- Typical pointer semantics: "set the address register to the value retrieved from memory."

 ![rec_pseudo](./images/rec_pseudo.png)